 The syntax is the same for different input files.
 Simply change “Input.fst” to whatever input file you want.

 An installation guide is available that describes how to install FAST (and the other CAE tools) in such a way that they will run from a command window from any folder (without moving or copying the executable around to different folders).
-See: Installing NWTC CAE Tools on PCs Running Windows®.Modeling Tips
+See: Installing NWTC CAE Tools on PCs Running Windows®.

+Restart: Starting FAST from a checkpoint file

+If FAST generated a checkpoint file, but did not run to completion, the simulation may be restarted using this syntax from a Windows command prompt:

+<name of FAST executable with or without extension> -restart <Rootname of checkpoint file, without extension>

+Fix this: The checkpoint file uses the rootname because if the DLL has been updated with checkpoint/restart capability, it will have written a separate checkpoint file.

+FAST does not read the input files again after restart.
+However, if a Bladed-style DLL is used for control, the DLL will be reloaded on restart using the stored name of the DLL file.
+Thus, if the stored name is a relative path and you are not in the same directory, it will likely fail.

+FAST should be restarted from the same directory it was originally run in (RootName may be used later in the code, particularly for new checkpoint files that generated.)

+Modeling Tips

 If a model is numerically unstable, you can try these steps